ztyyLV/web-twain-docs/info/schedule/Addon.md

 #### IMPROVED

-* [HTML5 | Windows] Changed the old DLL names to reflect the fact that they only work as the rasterizer.
+* [HTML5 on Windows] Changed the old DLL names to reflect the fact that they only work as the rasterizer.
-* [HTML5 | Windows] Removed the old PDF.
+* [HTML5 on Windows] Removed the old PDF.
 Download method.
-* [HTML5 | Windows] Removed license limitation on the method IsTextBasedPDF so that it can always be used regardless of whether a license is in place.
+* [HTML5 on Windows] Removed license limitation on the method IsTextBasedPDF so that it can always be used regardless of whether a license is in place.

 ### `10.3.0.0712` (9/06/2018)